rajuwins/gocity/README.md

 Copy Test case file
 ----------------------
-Copy the gocity.js under /Users/rla02/cypress/integration
+Copy the gocity.js under /Users/user-id/cypress/integration - This is where you installed Cypress

 Opening Cypress